Pottstown Riverfront Park to Trinley River Park

 This section of the river is a wide, slowly-flowing stretch of flatwater, with the exception of one notable Class I rapid at the end.
 (More on that later.)

-You’ll put in at Pottstown Riverfront Park (RM 53.9, RL), which is also the home of the Schuylkill River Greenways.
-The SRG is the force behind the Schuylkill River Water Trail, the famous Schuylkill River Trail (biking, jogging, walking), and many more programs, services, and initiatives that protect, improve, maintain, and promote the entire Schuylkill River Watershed.
+You’ll put in at Pottstown Riverfront Park (RM 53.9, RL), which is also the home of the Schuylkill River Greenways, the force behind the Schuylkill River Water Trail, the famous Schuylkill River Trail (biking, jogging, walking), and many more programs, events, services, and initiatives that protect, improve, maintain, and promote the entire Schuylkill River Watershed.

-Just downstream of the Hanover Street Bridge, on RR, is the Hanover Street Access PFBC boat ramp (RM 53.7).
-Right next door to this launch is the home of Take It Outdoors Adventures.
-Check them out for kayaking & biking guided trips and rentals.
-Moving on, the mile-long series of islands (beginning at RM 53.4), with multiple channels to explore, is a favorite of local fishermen and is easily passable through the center channel or the RR channel (a narrower, shaded passage with a little more water and current).
+Just downstream on RR (at RM 53.7) is the Hanover Street Access PFBC boat ramp.
+Just beyond (beginning at RM 53.4), is a mile-long series of islands, with multiple channels to explore.
+This stretch is a favorite of local fishermen and is easily passable through the center channel or the RR channel (a narrower, shaded passage with a little more water and current).

 Towpath Park, just ahead on RR (RM 51.4), is only about a third of the way into this trip, but it’s a convenient place to stop for a picnic lunch, porta-potties, or a stretch-the-legs break.
 Towpath is also the last water trail landing before your Trinley River Park take-out 6 miles ahead.